 St Maarten

-Individuals in possession of a residence permit or proof of return for St Martin (the French side of the island) don’t require a visa to enter St Maarten (the Dutch side of the island).
+Individuals possessing a residence permit or proof of return for St Martin (the French side of the island) don’t require a visa to enter St Maarten (the Dutch side).

-Therefore, if you hold a visa to St Martin, you are not required to apply for a visa for St Maarten.
-But do note that you might have to produce a visa to visit the parts of the island that are part of the kingdom of The Netherlands.
+Therefore, if you hold a visa to St Martin, you are not required to apply for a visa to St Maarten.
+But note that you might have to produce a visa to visit the parts of the island that are part of the Kingdom of The Netherlands.

 United Kingdom or Ireland